dojoengine/book/docs/pages/tutorial/onchain-chess/1-action.md

+---
+title: Implementing Game Actions
+description: Learn how to implement the core game actions for an onchain chess game, including spawning pieces and handling moves.
+---

 # 1. Actions

 This chapter will address implementing `actions.cairo`, which spawns the game & squares containing pieces and also allow players to move pieces.